-Known range: May be rare, or a call type based on many recordings of “eastern” Type 10 over the last several years, our rather common “northeastern subspecies”, or quite possibly a new call type 12.
+Known range: May be rare, or a call type based on many recordings of “eastern” Type 10 over the last several years, our rather common “northeastern subspecies”.
 Type 7 was previously only thought to occur in interior areas of the Pacific Northwest U.S. and s.
 British Columbia, but as stated above, many recordings from the Great Lakes to the Northeast and southern Maritimes, some even going back to 1962, match the spectrograms and sounds of “Enigmatic” Type 7 very well.
 If “eastern” Type 10 is a match, it likely wanders from the southern boreal through the Great Lakes into the Northeast and southern Maritimes; also sporadically in the Pacific Northwest to southern Alaska.
 Could be a bit more of a generalist that uses spruces in boreal, Red, Jack, and Pitch pine in the East most commonly in March-May when food is at its most limited.
 Also uses White Pine and various spruces in the Great Lakes and Northeast.
 Sounds like a husky jit-jit-jit somewhat intermediate in sound between Type 2 and 10, but closer sounding to Type 10.

 For more on Type 7 see here: